Céline une seule fois / Live 2013

-Céline une seule fois / Live 2013 is a live album/home video by Canadian singer Celine Dion.
+Céline une seule fois / Live 2013 (lit.
+'Celine only once / live 2013') is a live album and home video by Canadian singer Celine Dion.
 It was released by Columbia Records on 16 May 2014 as a three-disc set (2CD/DVD and 2CD/Blu-ray).
-The album/video was recorded on 27 July 2013 on the historic Plains of Abraham in Quebec City during the one-night only Céline... une seule fois show.
-The CD also includes four bonus tracks recorded in Paris during Dion's sold-out Tournée Européenne 2013 in November and December 2013.
+The album and video were recorded on 27 July 2013 on the historic Plains of Abraham in Quebec City during the one-night-only Céline... une seule fois show.
+The CD also includes four bonus tracks recorded in Paris during Dion's sold-out European Tour 2013 in November and December 2013.

-"Celle qui m'a tout appris" was released as a promotional single in April 2014 to promote the live album.
-The trailer for Céline une seule fois / Live 2013 premiered on 28 April 2014 and the music video for "Celle qui m'a tout appris" was released on 6 May 2014.
-Céline une seule fois / Live 2013 reached the top ten on the album charts in France, Canada, Belgium Wallonia and China.
+"Celle qui m'a tout appris" was issued as a promotional single in April 2014 to support the release.
+The trailer for Céline une seule fois / Live 2013 premiered on 28 April 2014, and the music video for "Celle qui m'a tout appris" was released on 6 May 2014.
+Céline une seule fois / Live 2013 reached the top 10 on album charts in France, Canada, Belgium's Wallonia, and China.

 Background

-On 29 March 2013, Dion's official website announced that the singer will perform on the Plains of Abraham in Quebec City on 27 July 2013.
-2 April 2013 press release stated that Dion is preparing a one-time special event for Quebec City, her only show outside Las Vegas.
-She will perform her greatest hits in a show named Céline… une seule fois and the concert will be 80% French and 20% English songs.
-On 16 April 2013, it was revealed that Dion will perform songs from as far back as her 1987 Incognito album, including hits from D'eux and tracks from her 2012 album Sans attendre.
-Dion already performed on the Plains of Abraham on 22 August 2008 in front of 250,000 spectators and a DVD with this show titled Céline sur les Plaines was released on 11 November 2008.
-On 23 April 2013, her official website announced in another press release that Dion will return to France and Belgium in November 2013 for a limited number of exceptional shows, the only ones scheduled in Europe after her 2008's Taking Chances World Tour.
-Dion will tour to celebrate the success of Sans attendre, which has sold over 1.5 million copies worldwide.
-The set list for the Céline… une seule fois concert was revealed on 24 May 2013.
-On 19 June 2013, after selling out all seven dates of the Sans attendre Tour in Belgium and France, Dion added another concert on 4 December 2013.
-Later, a ninth and last date was added as well.
+On 29 March 2013, Dion's official website announced that the singer would perform on the Plains of Abraham in Quebec City on 27 July 2013.
+A 2 April 2013 press release stated that Dion was preparing a one-time special event for Quebec City, her only show outside the Las Vegas area.
+She would perform her greatest hits in a show titled Céline... une seule fois, with a set composed of 80% French songs and 20% English songs.
+On 16 April 2013, it was revealed that Dion would perform songs dating back to her 1987 album Incognito, as well as hits from D'eux and tracks from her 2012 album Sans attendre.
+Dion had previously performed on the Plains of Abraham on 22 August 2008 before 250,000 spectators, and a DVD of that concert, titled Céline sur les Plaines, was released on 11 November 2008.

+On 23 April 2013, another press release announced that Dion would return to France and Belgium in November 2013 for a limited number of shows, the only ones scheduled in Europe following her 2008 Taking Chances World Tour.
+The tour was organised to celebrate the success of Sans attendre, which sold over 1.5 million copies worldwide.
+The set list for the Céline... une seule fois concert was revealed on 24 May 2013.
+On 19 June 2013, after selling out all seven dates of the Sans attendre Tour in Belgium and France, Dion added another concert on 4 December 2013, and later a ninth and final date.